 The Academy Trust's exposure to financial risks is minimal, due to the fact that the financial instruments that it deals with are largely bank balances, cash and trade creditors, with limited trade and other debtors.
-There is a deficit on the Local Government Pension Scheme, as described in note 26 to the financial statements but this is subject to periodic actuarial review and is regularly monitored by the Trustees.
+There is a deficit on the Local Government Pension Scheme, as described in note 25 to the financial statements but this is subject to periodic actuarial review and is regularly monitored by the Trustees.

-Reference is also made to the Local Government defined benefit pension scheme which shows a liability of £425,000 (2021: £3,986,000).
+Reference is also made to the Local Government defined benefit pension scheme which shows a liability of £nil (2022: £425,000).